rohanBagchi/devto-testing/README.md

 ```

 Here, we are only testing for the behavior.
 So, as long as the behavior stays same, an update in how we render the joke for this case makes no difference.
-For larger projects with lot more complexity, passing tests accross refactors will give developers confidence and help them move fast.
+For larger projects with lot more complexity, passing tests across refactors will give developers confidence and help them move fast.